net.lisias.retro Web Services

 A tool to manually invoke the Data Miners to (re)build the datasets used by the Search Engines if needed.

-net_lisias_retro_file_search_SERVED_DATASOURCES.
-This file must be available in your home directory or the tool will not work.
+Calling it without parameters will (re)build all the datasets configured in `~/configure`'s `net_lisias_retro_file_search_SERVED_ARCHIVES`.
+This file **must** be available in your home directory or the tool will not work.

 You can specify the datasets to be (re)build by specifying them in the command line by their Data Miner's `Package Name`.
 See the `net_lisias_retro_file_ALL_ARCHIVES` in the `~/configure` for the available ones.

-gaby datasources.
+For example, `./run_search_preload_slow.sh AmigaScne A2.Asimov Gaby` will (re)build only the datasets for `amigascne`, `a2.asimov` and `gaby` archives.
 The naming difference is due the packaging scheme of the source code - nothing I can do for while - sorry.

-Trying to (re)build Datasources not configured in `net_lisias_retro_file_search_SERVED_ARCHIVES` will be ignored.
+Trying to (re)build Archives not configured in `net_lisias_retro_file_search_SERVED_ARCHIVES` will be ignored.

 This tool should be used by appliances with memory constraints, as the Datasets will be (re)built sequentially - minimizing the memory footprint in exchange of the time needed to complete the jobs.

-slow, but all the tasks will be executed in parallel.
-This will demand huge amount of memory, as potentially all the Datasources will be (re)built at once - your mileage will vary by the number of CPUs available.
+Exactly the same tool as `slow`, but all the tasks will be executed in parallel.
+This will demand huge amount of memory, as potentially all the Archives will be (re)built at once - your mileage will vary by the number of CPUs available.